 8.2.2.
-Anesthesia
+Patient Preparation

-The patient may be placed under general anesthesia following standard hospital procedure.
-During, or immediately following anesthesia administration, the following should be verified:

-- A medically tested and MR compatible temperature probe should be inserted into the nasopharynx of the patient for accurate temperature readings throughout the procedure; - Ensure patient has ear plugs in both ears in preparation for MRI scanning.
+- The patient may be placed under general anesthesia per standard hospital procedure. - Establish a method for measuring a baseline patient temperature (e.g. nasopharynx, armpit). - Ensure patient has ear plugs in both ears in preparation for MRI scanning.